EvaluationContext/evaluationcontext.github.io/docs/posts/2025/2025-12-29-daxlib-svg-performance-mcp/daxlib-svg-performance-mcp.md

 ## Conclusion

 I plan to take these observations to improve Daxlib.SVG.
-The grouping of points to reduce iteration seems promising, and I plan to investigate whether iterations can be further reduced.
+The grouping of points to reduce iteration seems promising, and I plan to investigate whether iterations can be further reduced, and remove duplicate calculations.

 This post highlights that LLMs and MCP servers can be a helpful tool in identifying oversights.
 They can be valuable tools, but there is still a high level of importance for robust testing, validation and ownership from the Semantic Model author.
 The DAX Performance Tuner MCP seems like a good tool and makes sensible suggestions, but you still need to remain vigilant.